Meaning of Dutch Auction

 Let us now have a look at some of the disadvantages of the Dutch auction process.

 High Price for Shares

 Dutch auctions may result in high prices of shares since there is no underpricing by the investment bankers in such cases.
 In regular issues, the investment bankers may underprice the issue due to the pressure of selling the entire stock inventory in the issue.
-This does not happen in a Dutch auction and hence, investors may have to pay a higher price for the share offering rather than benefiting from lower prices.
+This does not happen in a Dutch auction, and hence, investors may have to pay a higher price for the share offering rather than benefit from lower prices.

 The Danger of Poor Analysis

 There is a danger of poor analysis of the company fundamentals and the issue of its shares by the investors in the case of a Dutch auction.
 The investors in this process are not specialists or trained to arrive at the correct pricing of shares, unlike specialized investment bankers.
 They may place bids at high values, resulting in high and unrealistic issue prices.
 Also, they may realize their mistake after the issue opens and sell the shares.
-This can result in a sudden sell in a company’s shares in huge quantities, resulting in a market crash and heavy losses to the investors.
+This can result in a sudden sale of a company’s shares in huge quantities, resulting in a market crash and heavy losses to the investors.

 Frequently Asked Questions (FAQs)

 The Dutch auction is the opposite of what happens in regular bids.
 The seller starts with the price that he deems to be the highest for that particular commodity.
 He keeps lowering it gradually until the entire lot is sold.
 The seller may also stop at the reserve price point even if the lot stands unsold.
 And this reserve price is very well made known to all the participants in advance.